revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote>

-- The list of items that are to be added from product backlog in a particular Sprint is called the Sprint Backlog.
+- The list of items that are to be added from the product backlog in a particular Sprint is called the Sprint Backlog.

 </blockquote>